FTP

 To confine FTP sessions to the home directory of a local user, select chroot.

 Do not allow anonymous access unless it is necessary.
 Enable TLS when possible (especially when exposing FTP to a WAN).
-TLS effectively makes this FTPS for better security.
+TLS creates FTPS for better security.

 Click Save, then start the FTP service.